fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 The <em>target</em> property of the event object now corresponds the controlled <i>input</i> element and <em>event.target.value</em> refers to the input value of that element.

 Note that we did not need to call the _event.preventDefault()_ method like we did in the <i>onSubmit</i> event handler.
-This is because unlike on a form submission there is no default action that occurs on an input change.
+This is because there is no default action that occurs on an input change, unlike on a form submission.

 You can follow along in the console to see how the event handler is called: